 Because of its popularity, we recommend you to get here as early as possible, ideally no later than 9 AM.

 The GPS is home to many microorganisms that our naked eyes cannot see.
-The different types of microorganisms live in different areas of the hot spring because of the varying temperature.
+The different types of microorganisms live in different areas of the hot spring because of the varying temperatures.

 For example, the blue color that you see at the center of the GPS is the hottest part, and the temperature decreases as it reaches the perimeter, where the color is usually more orange.